 Large ESL schools tend to see their teachers as expendable.
 With their massive recruiting budget and connections, they can replace teachers in the blink of a young girl’s eye.
 This results in a colder atmosphere and causes faster turnover in the staff, which again adds to a colder atmosphere because long-term bonds never get made.

 Many large English Schools also discourage contact with students after classes. ("Contact" is a fancy word for "don't date your students."
 Often large schools will put a non-fraternization clause into their contracts for you to sign.
 If you’re seen out with students, you may be reprimanded or fired.
 This constricts life and takes the enjoyment out of living in Japan – provided it’s actually enforced.
 (This is by no means insignificant).

 In truth, it’s tough to prove.
 For example, in larger cities there is almost always a favorite bar where English teachers congregate.
-When Japanese keen on sharpening their English skills get wind of it, they go there too.
+When Japanese keen on sharpening their English skills get wind of it, they go there too - nothing like a free English lesson!
 So being out with your students then becomes coincidental.

 Differences in Money

 Of all the differences between large and small English schools, money is the one item that is the most similar.

 Large school salaries will all be in the 250,000 yen range.
 Your large chain schools sometimes give some kind of bonus - a completion bonus.
 But this is now more or less an exception.
 Generally the raises will be very small.

 New teachers often make the mistake of thinking because they'll re-new their contract they'll get a big raise.
 Big raises are not the norm.
 Check our salary and benefits comparison chart for the big schools like Nova etc. Because they can so quickly hire replacement teachers, there isn’t any real incentive to give big raises.

 Smaller English schools often give a bit more in the salary category simple because some of them are so far out in the country, that it’s hard to find teachers.